 With the number of weeks to the Great Yorkshire Show now into single figures, livestock entries already received make it clear that one of the country's premier farming events, the Great Yorkshire Show, will again combine quality with quantity in the show rings.

-Supreme Beef Champion Sauvignon owned by
+Supreme Beef Champion Sauvignon

 The farming showcase runs from Tuesday 8 - Thursday 10 July at the Great Yorkshire Showground, Harrogate.
 This year will be the 150th show.